Sections / Headers and Footers

 bulletHave both portrait and landscape orientations on different pages in your document

-bulletSet up columns in your document
+bulletSet up columns in your document.
+Do you want columns or a Table?

 bulletChange the page size for your document or have different-sized pages in your document.